 The Agri-Food Immigration Pilot

 There is a consistent demand for agricultural workers among Canadian farmers.
 The Agri-Food Immigration Pilot was started in 2020 to allow foreign workers to work in the agricultural and animal production sectors in Canada.
 The only requirement under this program is 1 year of non-seasonal experience in positions similar to the ones you are applying for.
 There are also a few requirements you must meet for language, finances, and education.
-Croyez can help you understand these details and guide you to meet all the requirements to ensure your application is approved.
+Croyez can help you understand these details and guide you to meet all the requirements, including all the Canada unskilled worker visa requirements, to ensure your application is approved.

 The Temporary Foreign Worker Program